mbaze/bzpack/README.md

 # bzpack

 Bzpack is a data compression utility aimed at retrocomputing and demoscene enthusiasts.
 Given the artificially imposed size limits on programs like 256-byte, 512-byte or 1 KiB intros, the ability to implement a short decoder is nearly as important as the efficiency of the compression format itself.
-Bzpack doesn’t claim to be a state-of-the-art, general-purpose packer (like, for instance, Einar Saukas' excellent [ZX0](https://github.com/einar-saukas/ZX0)).
-The goal is to achieve acceptable trade-off between simplicity and efficiency in order to minimize the overall program size.
+Bzpack doesn’t claim to be a state-of-the-art, general-purpose packer like Einar Saukas' excellent [ZX0](https://github.com/einar-saukas/ZX0).
+The goal is to achieve acceptable trade-off between simplicity and efficiency in order to minimize the overall program length.
 Special consideration was given to vintage computing platform Sinclair ZX Spectrum.

 ## Format Overview